cisagov/ScubaGoggles/README.md

                         current directory.
   --subjectemail        Only applicable when using a service account.
 The email address of a user the service account
                         should act on behalf of.
 This user must have the necessary privileges to run scubagoggles.
-  --customer            The customer ID the tool should run on.
-Defaults to "my_customer" which will be the user's
+  --customerid          The customer ID the tool should run on.
+Defaults to "my_customer" which will be the domain of
+                        the user / service account authenticating.
-                        domain when using OAuth --opapath             The relative path to the directory containing the OPA executable.
-Defaults to "./" the current executing directory.
+  --opapath             The relative path to the directory containing the OPA executable.
+Defaults to "./" the current
+                        executing directory.
   --regopath            The relative path to the directory contain the folder containing the rego files.
 Defaults to